RBA Foundation & Initial Audit Fund

 Making a Donation

 Donations to the Foundation can be made via check or wire transfer.
 Contributing companies will receive a letter from the Foundation thanking them for their donation and support of RMI.
 The acknowledgement letter will describe the approximate impact of their donation in terms of the number of initial audits that will be paid for by the donation.
+Please note, the Foundation deducts 2% of the donation for operational costs.

 Initial Audit Fund for Participating Smelters